-If you pay tax at the rate of 40% or above, you can claim the difference, between the tax you paid and the 20% tax claimed by the charity, back from HMRC yourself.
+If you pay tax at the rate of 40% or more (or, for Scottish taxpayers, 21% or more), you can claim back extra tax from HMRC.
+This will be the difference between the higher tax you have paid and the 20% tax already claimed by the charity.

-You donate £100 to charity – they claim 20% to make your donation £125.
+You donate £100 to charity – they claim 20% from HMRC to make your donation £125.
 You pay 40% tax so you can personally claim the other £25 from HMRC.

 If you normally complete a Self Assessment tax return, tell HMRC about your gifts to charity – and claim any tax relief – by completing the appropriate section on your tax return.

-If you do not complete a tax return, you can give the details on form P810 Tax Review – this is not available online and is only available by contacting HMRC.
+If you do not complete a tax return, you can contact HMRC to give them the details.

-If you pay tax through PAYE, HMRC can give you any relief through your tax code – meaning any refund will be paid when your wages or pension is paid to you, generally by way of a lower tax deduction than you would otherwise have suffered.
+If you pay tax at a rate higher than 20% through PAYE, HMRC can give you any tax relief through your tax code.
+This means any refund will be paid when your wages or pension is paid to you.
+In other words, your employer or pension provider will take less tax off your wages or pension.